widefix/blog/_posts/2012-03-14-how-to-generate-rake-task.md

 ---
 layout: post
-title: "How to generate rake task"
+title: "How to generate Rake task"
-description: "Ruby on Rails guides for generate rake task.
-If you want to write new rake task you can use rails generate task generator.
-It is Ruby On Rails generator which generates scaffold for the rake task"
+description: "Ruby on Rails guides for generate Rake task.
+If you want to write new Rake task you can use rails generate task generator.
+It is Ruby On Rails generator which generates scaffold for the Rake task"
 tags: [ruby, rails, rake]
 share: true
 featured_post: true